toddync/toddync/README.md

 - 👋 Hi, I’m @toddync
-- 👀 I’m interested in money
+- 👀 I’m interested in web dev as well as in BackEnd
-- 🌱 I’m currently learning how to earn money
+- 🌱 I’m currently learning how to make better web applications
-- 💞️ I’m looking to collaborate on earning money
+- 💞️ I’m looking to collaborate on learning more about coding and cryptography
-- 📫 How to reach me...? leave money under the door mat, I reach you...
+- 📫 How to reach me...? leave money under the door mat, I will reach you...

 <!---
 toddync/toddync is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.